 The assumption of a linear pathway in M. maripaludis without accounting for electron bifurcation can affect the downstream predictions in the metabolic model.
 The default mechanism of energy conservation in our initial, uncurated model matched methylotrophic methanogens and utilized methanophenazine, an electron carrier known to be absent from M. maripaludis and other hydrogenotrophic methanogens.
 We removed methanophenazine-based electron flow and added the correct electron bifurcation pathway, linking heterodisulfide reduction with electrons from H2 to carbon dioxide reduction via reduced ferredoxin instead.
 This commonly-encountered reconstruction pitfall, in which information available in annotation databases does not sufficiently represent recently elucidated metabolic pathways, emphasizes the need to keep abreast of updated academic literature in spite of the improvement of automatic reconstruction methods.

-To demonstrate that the linear pathway cannot support growth of M. maripaludis, we altered the native bifurcating heterodisulfide reductase (HdrABC) reaction:
+To demonstrate that the linear pathway cannot support growth of M. maripaludis, we altered the native electron bifurcating heterodisulfide reductase (HdrABC) reaction:

 CoB-S-S-CoM+2 H2+Fdox⇌HS-CoB+HS-CoM+2 H++Fdrd